 Everyone’s excited about Thanksgiving.
 Everyone but you, it seems.
 Being newly sober has its ups and downs, but it can be especially challenging during the holiday season.
 This is the time of the year when everyone seems to be indulging in more alcohol.
-Temptation is everywhere.
+The temptation is everywhere.

 As you continue on your journey to lifelong sobriety, you’re committed to making the most of this Thanksgiving.
 So how do you survive this turkey feast – peaceful and sober?
 Below are a few suggestions to help you get through the holiday – and be grateful for it!